WEB a

 and tab-style column alignment.
 But not mobile friendly, just baked whitespace at 80ch like RFCs -

 Monospaced font mixed with minimal box borders.
-Uses svg instead of┗━
+Uses SVG instead of┗━

 Blockquote in footer achieves a vertical line of>